Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Experimental Setup

-\paragraph{Model architecture.} We primarily focus on SSMs, including (1) Mamba~\citep{Gu2023mamba}, a state-of-the-art SSM model with selection mechanism; (2) S4~\citep{Gu2022diagonal}, a \new{linear time-invariant counterpart} to Mamba; and (3) S4-Mamba, a variant where Mamba's input-dependent S6 is replaced with input-independent S4.
-The primary differences between the S4 models lie in the application of multiplicative gating and the module order.\footnote{https://github.com/state-spaces/s4/blob/main/models/s4}
+\paragraph{Model architecture.} We primarily focus on SSMs, including (1) Mamba~\citep{Gu2023mamba}, a state-of-the-art SSM model with selection mechanism; (2) S4~\citep{Gu2022diagonal}, a linear time-invariant predecessor of Mamba; and (3) S4-Mamba, a variant where Mamba's input-dependent S6 is replaced with input-independent S4, while maintaining the same structure as Mamba.
+The primary differences between the two S4 models lie in the application of multiplicative gating and the module order.\footnote{https://github.com/state-spaces/s4/blob/main/models/s4}

 \paragraph{Training.} We train each model by sampling a batch of random prompts at each training step and updating the model parameters using Adam optimizer~\citep{kingma2014adam}.
-We use a batch size of 64 and trained for 500,000 iterations (except for the vector-valued MQAR task; see \cref{appendix:mqar_setup}).
+We use a batch size of 64 and trained for 500,000 iterations (except for the vector MQAR task; see \cref{appendix:mqar_setup}).